Updated 1 Sept 2021

-A quick word of advice: the longer a carpet is wet, the more damage occurs.
-There are important steps that need to be taken immediately in the event of a flood or burst pipe to dry out wet carpet.
+A quick word of advice: as long as carpet is wet, water damage will continue to worsen.
+In the event of a flood or pipe to dry out wet carpet.
 As you know, a wet carpet breeds mold and mildew.
-This is especially true when the weather is humid and the water is not remains longer than 48 hours.
-Of course, we recommend that you call a professional in the event that any flooding happens in your home, but here are a few steps you can take if you want to dry wet carpet by yourself.
+This is especially true when the weather is humid and the water remains longer than 48 hours.
+While we always recommend you call an experienced and professional water damage company in the event that any flooding occurs in your home, but here are a few steps you can take to dry wet carpet by yourself.

 - Wet-dry vacuum

 Step 1: Access water damage area

 Homeowners can dry mildly wet carpets with not problems, while other, more serious floods may need handling by a professional.
 First, figure out what kind of water has flooded your home.
 If you think the job is bigger than you can handle, you should call a professional like Certified Restoration immediately.
 Professional level drying of wet carpet may save you thousands of dollars in damage.

 Step 2: Remove wet items